ellisztamas/1001crosses/05_results/16_gemma_ft12/result_summary.md

     effect sizes in the parents and F8s
 - `04_gwas_statistics.qmd` is a more detailed examination of GWAS statistics for models with no relatdness matrix.
+- `output/candidate_peak_positions.csv` is a list of SNP positions that look like peaks from the full F9 set.
+I called these by eye.

 ## Main conclusion